-In the two most populous cities in the state, the Nevada Office of Workforce Innovation (OWINN) 2024 Annual Report has identified the top growing occupations that have increased in number between 2018 and 2023.
-During this period, "management has been the fastest growing occupation for both Las Vegas at 54% growth and 66% growth in Reno."
-(2024 Annual Report, Nevada Office of Workforce Innovation)
+In the two most populous cities in the state, the Governor's Office of Workforce Innovation (GOWINN) 2023 Annual Report & Strategic Plan has identified the top growing occupations that have increased in number between 2017 and 2022.
+The current employment needs align with the long-term projected landscape of jobs in Nevada by 2028.
+(2023 Annual Report & Strategic Plan, Governor's Office of Workforce Innovation)

-In Las Vegas, the major occupations of (1) management; (2) business and financial operations; (3) legal; (4) community and social service; and (5) military-only have grown 22% or more in the past five years (2018 - 2023).
-Leisure and hospitality is the main industry in Southern Nevada, comprising 25.6% of total employment.
-In Reno, the major occupations of (1) management; (2) architecture and engineering; (3) business and financial operations; (4) computer and mathematical; (5) legal; and farming, fishing, and forestry have grown 22% or more in the past five years (2018 - 2023).
-Trade, transportation, and utilities is the main industry in Reno, accounting for 22.2% of total employment.
-(2024 Annual Report, Nevada Office of Workforce Innovation)
+In Las Vegas, occupations in (1) management; (2) life, physical, and social sciences; (3) legal; (4) community and social service; and (5) business and financial operations have grown 21% or more in the past five years (2017-2022).
+Management occupations grew the most at 44%.
+Although there was only a 4% growth rate for office and administrative support occupations, it continues to be the largest occupation of employed individuals (145,922) in Southern Nevada.
+Based on examples in the Governor's Office of Workforce Innovation (GOWINN), this occupation can be found in numerous industries (i.e. a concierge at a hotel and a receptionist at a dental office are both reported under the office and administrative support occupation.
+Transportation and material moving occupations come in second with 103,418 employed individuals.
 It is important to note that the type of occupation is not necessarily indicative of a specific industry.
-For example, during 2017 - 2022 there was only a 4% growth rate for office and administrative support occupations (not industry) in Las Vegas and 3% in Reno, but it continued to be the largest occupation of employed individuals, 145,922 in Southern Nevada and 33,697 in Northern Nevada.
-Based on examples in the OWINN 2023 Annual Report and Strategic Plan, this occupation can be found in numerous industries (i.e. a concierge at a hotel and a receptionist at a dental office are both reported under the office and administrative support occupation.
+Leisure and hospitality is the main industry in Southern Nevada, comprising 26% of total employment as of January 2023.
 (2023 Annual Report & Strategic Plan, Governor's Office of Workforce Innovation)